 Tunneling toward a new SR 99

 Tunneling beneath Seattle allows us to replace the SR 99 Alaskan Way Viaduct while minimizing closures of the highway during construction.
-When the tunnel opens in late 2015, a two-mile stretch of SR 99 will move underground, allowing us to remove the viaduct and clear the way for new public space along Seattle’s downtown waterfront.
+When the tunnel opens in 2016, a two-mile stretch of SR 99 will move underground, allowing us to remove the viaduct and clear the way for new public space along Seattle’s downtown waterfront.

 Better than a shovel

 There’s a lot to keep track of when you’re tunneling beneath a bustling city.
 Steering, for instance.
 And of course the soil in front of the machine.
 The important thing to know about soil is that not all of it is the same.
-In fact, there are eight different types of soils along our tunnel route.
+In fact, there are eight different types of soils along the SR 99 tunnel route.
 In general, the looser the soil, the more likely it is to move as you tunnel through it.
 Sand, for example, is harder to control than clay.
 Other things workers might encounter underground: boulders, gravel, logs and various man-made objects.

 Tunneling crews constantly monitor ground conditions as they drive the machine forward.
 Safety measures began before tunneling started, when some 200 buildings above the tunnel route were examined and fitted with monitoring equipment (pdf 912 kb) that allows crews to detect even the slightest movement.
 Buildings and other structures that were thought to be sensitive were stabilized prior to tunneling.
 There are a number of ways to do this, including ground improvements and construction of angled walls below the ground that hold the earth in place above the tunnel.
 More information about our building monitoring program is available in the library.